Best Technology Guide to Ultrasonic Flow Meters.

 Types of Ultrasonic Flow Meters

-In terms of measurement principle, ultrasonic flowmeters have Doppler and transit-time.
-In terms of structure, ultrasonic flowmeters are generally composed of sensors and transmitters (host).
-We can also classify them according to different forms of sensors and transmitters.
+In terms of structure, ultrasonic flowmeters generally consist of sensors and transmitters (main unit).
+They can also be classified according to the different forms of sensors and transmitters.

 - Insertion-type ultrasonic flowmeter: can be installed and maintained without stopping production.
 The ceramic sensor is used for non-stop installation using a special drilling device.
 Generally, it is mono measurement.
 To improve the measurement accuracy, three channels can be selected.